 A parrot may also be experiencing the side effects of a prescription medication or supplement.

 A parrot should vomit once and stop.
-If the vomiting continues, seek urgent veterinary guidance.
+If the vomiting continues, seek veterinary guidance.

 A parrot vomiting clear liquid, especially if it continues attempting to purge its stomach, is more concerning.
-The parrot has no food left in its digestive tract but remains distressed.
+It has no food left in its digestive tract but remains distressed.

 Vomiting blood is a medical emergency, warning of significant toxicity or internal bleeding.

-Vomiting in parrots shouldn’t be an everyday occurrence.
-If a parrot is vomiting (not just regurgitating food), determine why it’s involuntarily expelling its stomach contents.
+Vomiting shouldn’t be an everyday occurrence.
+If a parrot vomits (not just regurgitating food), a vet must determine why it’s involuntarily expelling its stomach contents.